 - Serum, hair and saliva analysis or a combination of these may be tested to further validate or clarify urine results.

-- The student will disclose any prescribed and over-the-counter medications, as well as any dietary habits that could modify the testing results.
+- The student will disclose any prescribed and over-the-counter medications, as well as any dietary habits that could modify the testing results to the MRO.

-- If the clinical site requests that the student send a copy of their drug screen report to that site, the student is responsible for sending their results, and the clinical site has the right to deny the student the clinical assignment on the basis of the results.
-If the student refuses to send their results to the site, then the clinical assignment will be forfeited, and the program’s policies will apply.
+- A student who is required to and submits to a drug or alcohol screening will be expected to authorize the release of the results to the school, other relevant university offices and clinical agencies, if requested.
+If the clinical site requests that the student send a copy of their drug screen report to that site, the student is responsible for doing so.
+The clinical site has the right to deny the student the clinical assignment based on the results.
+If the student refuses to send their results to the site or does not give the school permission to release the results to the site, then the clinical assignment will be forfeited, and the program’s policies will apply.

 - If the accuracy of a positive test is disputed by the student, the student may request a retesting of samples by the facility; the cost of which to be borne by the student.
 Testing done outside the appropriate window of time will not be considered valid.